danfernandespf/danfernandespf/README.md

 - 👋 Hi, I’m @danfernandespf
-- 👀 I’m interested in new technologies, software architecture and agile methodologies
+- 👀 I’m interested in new technologies, software architecture and agile culture
 - 🌱 I’m currently learning Cloud Computing and DevSecOps
 - 💞️ I’m looking to collaborate on innovation projects
 - 📫 How to reach me danfernandespf@gmail.com